AilerssiLP/AilerssiLP/README.md

 - 👋 Hi, I’m @AilerssiLP
 - 👀 I’m interested in working out and making websites
-- 🌱  I was the main frontend developer of this website app (Žive Ar) = https://cherrypeak.eu/sk/projects/22389dcc-471b-4e18-ae9a-a00ab327e474
+- 🌱  I was the main frontend developer of this website app (Žive Ar the link to the specific project keeps failing so scroll to it) = https://cherrypeak.eu/sk/projects/22389dcc-471b-4e18-ae9a-a00ab327e474](https://cherrypeak.eu/sk/projects
 - 📫 You can contact me on my work email ailerssiklp@gmail.com

 <!---